Mercedes-Benz O305: Singapore

-In 1982, Singapore Bus Services (SBS) acquired a single Willowbrook-bodied Mercedes Benz O305 double-deck bus in June for trial purposes.
-A year later, SBS also took in a second Mercedes Benz O305 double-deck demonstrator with a prototype Alexander R-type body make that was previously exhibited at the 1982 Commercial Motor Show in the UK.
+In 1982, Singapore Bus Services (SBS) acquired a single Willowbrook-bodied Mercedes-Benz O305 double-deck bus in June for trial purposes.
+A year later, SBS also took in a second Mercedes-Benz O305 double-deck demonstrator with a prototype Alexander R-type body make that was previously exhibited at the 1982 Commercial Motor Show in the UK.
 These buses were retired in the mid-1990s.

-Satisfied with the trial, SBS purchased 200 Mercedes-Benz O305 double-deck buses with Alexander-R bodywork in 1984.
+Satisfied with the trial, SBS purchased 200 Mercedes-Benz O305 double-deck buses with Alexander R-type bodywork in 1984.
 They featured an 11,412 cc OM 407h engine with its modular W3D 080 R 3-speed gearbox.
 At 11.1 m and a licensed capacity of 109 passengers, they were the largest non-airconditioned double-decker buses in Singapore.
 They entered service from 1984 to 1987 and were deployed to Ang Mo Kio, Toa Payoh and Hougang bus depots throughout their lifespan.
 Withdrawals began in 1996 and the last buses were retired by 2001.